MizuchiLabs/mantrae/docs/docs/usage/02-dns.md

 - **Default**: Setting a provider as "Default" will automatically use it on newly created routers, so if no DNS provider is assigned to the router, Mantrae will use the default DNS provider.

 > **Note**: This DNS automation only applies if no entry for the domain exists.
 Ensure your domain records are unique to prevent conflicts.

-### Public IP Address Configuration

-Mantrae includes a feature to try to detect the public IP of the Traefik instance, but this is only an estimate.
-You’ll need to review and set the correct IP address where the DNS entries should point. mplifies domain management and provides customizable integration options to enhance your Traefik setup.